 Watering wands help protect your plants from the serious force a typical hose uses to distribute water.

-- 2 The Best Watering Wands
+The Best Budget Watering Wand

-The Benefits of a Watering Wand
+The Benefits to Using a Watering Wand vs a Standard Hose Nozzle

 1. You Avoid Getting the Foliage Wet